angad-0369/Responsibility-Donation-Platform/README.md

 # Responsibility-Donation-Platform
 # Description
-This is a web application that provides a platform for the community to raise charities for noble causes and make donations.
+This is an innovative web application that provides a platform for the community to raise charities for noble causes and make donations.
 It offers users a prominent user interface and additional features such as graphical modeling of statistics and encrypted transmission of data.
 This project has been developed using HTML, CSS, JavaScript, Bootstrap, SQL, and PHP.

 # Functionalities
 *  Empower users to create fundraising campaigns with detailed descriptions, goals, and deadlines.